-Results by life stage and mortality source are reported in Appendix 11H, SALMOD, Table 1a-1 through Table 1a-4 and Figure B-a-8 through Figure B-a-19.
-Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alt 1A would be between 63% lower to 60% greater than that under the NAA and mortality under Alt 1B would be between 99% lower to 90% higher than that under the NAA (Appendix 11H, SALMOD, Table 1a-1, Table 1a-2).
+Results by life stage and mortality source are reported in Appendix 11H (Table 1a-1 through Table 1a-4 and Figure B-a-8 through Figure B-a-19).
+Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alternative 1A would be between 63% lower to 60% greater than that under the NAA and mortality under Alternative 1B would be between 99% lower to 90% higher than that under the NAA (Appendix 11H, Table 1a-1, Table 1a-2).
 However, it is important to understand that the model is seeded with 5,913,000 winter-run eggs each year.
 Although there may be larger percent differences in mean annual mortality between an alternative and the NAA by source and life stage, these differences typically represent a very small proportion of overall individuals when put in a broader population-wide context.
-The largest difference in mean annual mortality would be in flow-related egg mortality between Alt 1A and the NAA in Critically Dry Water Years.
-In this case, there would be a reduction in mean annual egg mortality of 28,364 eggs under Alt 1A relative to the NAA, accounting for just 0.05% of the 5,913,000 winter-run Chinook salmon eggs annually seeded into the model.
-Combining all sources of mortality and life stages together, mean annual mortality under Alt 1A and Alt 1B would be 3% and 5% lower, respectively, than that under the NAA for the full simulation period (all water year types combined) and 1% to 5% and 2% to 8% lower, respectively, than that under the NAA depending on water year type.
-Mortality results for Alt 2 and Alt 3 are generally similar to those of Alt 1A and Alt 1B (Appendix 11H, SALMOD, Table 1a-3, Table 1a-4).
-Combining all sources of mortality and life stages together, mean annual mortality under Alt 2 and Alt 3 would be 3% and 8% lower, respectively, than under the NAA for the full simulation period (all water year types combined) and 1% to 5% and 3% to 14% lower, respectively, than under the NAA depending on water year type.
+The largest difference in mean annual mortality would be in flow-related egg mortality between Alternative 1A and the NAA in Critically Dry Water Years.
+In this case, there would be a reduction in mean annual egg mortality of 28,364 eggs under Alternative 1A relative to the NAA, accounting for just 0.05% of the 5,913,000 winter-run Chinook salmon eggs annually seeded into the model.
+Combining all sources of mortality and life stages together, mean annual mortality under Alternatives 1A and 1B would be 3% and 5% lower, respectively, than that under the NAA for the full simulation period (all water year types combined) and 1% to 5% and 2% to 8% lower, respectively, than that under the NAA depending on water year type.
+Mortality results for Alternatives 2 and 3 are generally similar to those of Alternatives 1A and 1B (Appendix 11H, Table 1a-3, Table 1a-4).
+Combining all sources of mortality and life stages together, mean annual mortality under Alternatives 2 and 3 would be 3% and 8% lower, respectively, than under the NAA for the full simulation period (all water year types combined) and 1% to 5% and 3% to 14% lower, respectively, than under the NAA depending on water year type.

-Overall, SALMOD results show a minimal beneficial effect of each alternative on winter-run Chinook salmon mortality and potential production in the Sacramento River.
+Overall, SALMOD results show a minimal positive effect of each alternative on winter-run Chinook salmon mortality and potential production in the Sacramento River.
+However, due to the small magnitude of differences between each alternative and the NAA, these effects are expected to be biologically inconsequential.

 Floodplain Inundation and Access